-\$20.9 Effective July 1, 2010, there shall be available an amount equal to one percent of the total of the salaries on June 30, 2010, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2010.
-Such distribution shall occur not later than December 31, 2010, and shall be retroactive to (1) July 2, 2010, or (2) September 1, 2010, as appropriate to professional obligation.
-The total of the basic annual salaries on June 30, 2010 shall include the total salaries of part-time employees in service on April 30, 2010, but whose employment expires prior to July 1, 2010.
-If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary increase at the discretion of the State University Trustees.
+\$20.11 Effective July 1, 2015, there shall be available an amount equal to one-half percent of the total of the basic annual salaries on June 30, 2015, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2015 and at the time of payment.
+Twenty-eight percent of the total pool will be earmarked for distribution to part-time employees.
+Each campus will receive an allocation of the 28 percent from the total of the basic annual salaries equivalent to their actual percentage of the part-time population as of the June 30th pool determination.
+The distribution shall be made to incumbents in the form of a lump sum payment not added to basic annual salary and shall occur not later than December 31, 2015.
+The total of the basic annual salaries on June 30, 2015 shall include the total salaries of part-time employees in service on April 30, 2015 but whose employment expires prior to July 1, 2015.
+If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary payment at the discretion of the State University Trustees.

-§20.10 Effective July 1, 2011, there shall be available an amount equal to one percent of the total of the salaries on June 30, 2011, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2011.
-Such distribution shall occur not later than December 31, 2011, and shall be retroactive to (1) July 1, 2011, or (2) September 1, 2011, as appropriate to professional obligation.
-The total of the basic annual salaries on June 30, 2011 shall include the total salaries of part-time employees in service on April 30, 2011, but whose employment expires prior to July 1, 2011.
-If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary increase at the discretion of the State University Trustees.
+§20.12 Effective July 1, 2016, there shall be available an amount equal to one percent of the total of the basic annual salaries on June 30, 2016, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2016 and at the time of payment.
+Twenty-eight percent of the total pool will be earmarked for distribution to part-time employees.
+Each campus will receive an allocation of the 28 percent from the total of the basic annual salaries equivalent to their actual percentage of the part-time population as of the June

+30th pool determination.
+The distribution shall be made to incumbents in the form of a lump sum payment not added to basic annual salary and shall occur not later than December 31, 2016.
+The total of the basic annual salaries on June 30, 2016 shall include the total salaries of part-time employees in service on April 30, 2016, but whose employment expires prior to July 1, 2016.
+If the part-time employee is employed prior to the distribution of the pool, the employee will be eligible for a discretionary payment at the discretion of the State University Trustees.

-§20.11 The increases in salary payable pursuant to this Article shall apply on a prorated basis to incumbents otherwise eligible to receive an increase in salary pursuant to this Article who are paid on an hourly or per diem basis, or who serve on a part-time basis, or who are paid on any basis other than at an annual salary rate.
+\$20.13 The increases in salary payable pursuant to this Article shall apply on a prorated basis to incumbents otherwise eligible to receive an increase in salary pursuant to this Article who are paid on an hourly or per diem basis, or who serve on a part-time basis, or who are paid on any basis other than at an annual salary rate.
 (Excluding those employees deemed to be casual pursuant to resolution of IP charge U-5724.)

-§20.12 Nothing contained herein shall prevent the University, in its discretion, from granting further upward salary adjustments of individual employees.
+\$20.14 Nothing contained herein shall prevent the University, in its discretion, from granting further upward salary adjustments of individual employees.

-§20.13 "Basic annual salary" is the amount of annual compensation payable to an employee for the performance of the employee's professional obligation, as such obligation is set forth under Appointment Year in Article XI of the Policies of the State University Trustees, from State monies appropriated for such purpose.
+\$20.15 "Basic annual salary" is the amount of annual compensation payable to an employee for the performance of the employee's professional obligation, as such obligation is set forth under Appointment Year in Article XI of the Policies of the State University Trustees, from State monies appropriated for such purpose.